 - Serve as an ambassador who works collaboratively with the Faculty Director of Residential Colleges to promote goodwill, resources, and relationship between the department of Student Life and Enrollment and Academic Affairs.

 - To engage in the overall mission of the Department of Residential Life and promote community and personal development for residents living in a community.

-- Applications are currently closed.
-When it is time to apply, please submit the following information to Bill Mattera:
+- Applications are being accepted through January 23, 2017.
+Please submit the following information to Bill Mattera:

 - Curriculum Vitae